Search our site ...

 TO CHICAGO BY BUS

 While you can also commute by bus from Barrington and Arlington Heights to Chicago, few people utilize this option since the routes are much longer and frequently impractical.
 From Barrington, the commute takes approximately 3 hours and involves several bus changes.
-From Arlington Heights, the commute takes approximately 1 hour to 1.5 hours and also involves changes.
+The commute From Arlington Heights takes approximately 1 hour to 1.5 hours and involves changes.

-While some industries and companies require your physical presence at a central office, more and more companies are switching to a work from home model, either temporarily or permanently.
-If working remotely is a possibility for you, you may enjoy having that extra time in your schedule and saving money (and the environment) by not commuting at all!
+While some industries and companies require your physical presence at a central office, more and more companies are switching to a work-from-home model.
+If working remotely is possible for you, you may enjoy having that extra time in your schedule and saving money (and the environment) by not commuting at all!